gisgeolab/ARPA_Weather_plugin/README.md

 ---

-> :warning: NOTE: It may be required to restart QGIS after installing all the packages.
+> ⚠️ NOTE: It may be required to restart QGIS after installing all the packages.

 ---

 Now you can open QGIS and do the following step:
 Go to `Plugins` → `Manage and Install plugins` → `Settings` → `Show also experimental plugins`

-To use the ARPA Weather Sensors Plugin, you can install it as a ZIP file.
+To use the **ARPA Weather** plugin, you can install it as a ZIP file.
 Here's how:

 1. Download the plugin ZIP file from the GitHub repository from the green box in the top right corner `Code` → `Download ZIP`
 2. Open QGIS and go to `Plugins` → `Manage and Install Plugins`...